milvus-io/milvus/docs/design_docs/milvus_proto.md

 ## LoadPartitions
 Load multiple partitions data into cache of query node.
 Return a `common.Status`(see [common.Status](#status)) to tell client whether the operation is successful.
+Note: this interface only send a request to server ask to load partitions, it returns at once after the request is consumed.
+Loading progress is asynchronously.
 ```
 rpc LoadPartitions(LoadPartitionsRequest) returns (common.Status) {}
 ```